Everest View Trekking 7 Days

 Porters Care

-Courtesy and respect are fundamental for an enjoyable and worthwhile experience on any team.
-Our porters are an essential, integral part of each trekking team, and as such, they are well-treated and well-paid.
-After your trek, we believe you will find that they have fully earned your gratitude and respect.
-We do expect all trekkers to keep the weight of their baggage under 22kgs/40lbs.
+On any team, courtesy and respect are fundamental for an enjoyable and worthwhile experience.
+Our porters are an essential, integral part of each trekking team; as such, they are well-treated and well-paid.
+After your trek, you will find they have fully earned your gratitude and respect.
+We expect all trekkers to keep their baggage weight under 22kgs/40lbs.
 Adventure Club Trek maintains a full commitment to the rights of our porters, providing them with appropriate clothing, gear, and lodging.
 In case of serious accident or sickness, they receive the same care as anyone else employed on the trekking team, even including evacuation by helicopter at our expense if appropriate.
 We fully support the IPPG (International Porter Protection Group), which strives to maintain and improve our porter's working conditions.

 Travel Insurance

-We always try to form a small group of like-minded people to give them a wonderful and perceptive travel experience.
-It provides opportunities to interact and share in a fun-filled environment when out in the wilderness.
+We always form a small group of like-minded people to give them a wonderful and wise travel experience.
+It provides opportunities to interact and share in a fun-filled environment in the wilderness.
 Generally, our travel group comprises a maximum of 16 members.
 We need at least two participants to run our fixed departure dates.
 For private trips, the number of group members does not apply.
-We always strive to form a team ensuring that the members are comfortable with one another.
+We always strive to form a team, ensuring that the members are comfortable with one another.

 Tipping